0xbiju/0xbiju.github.io/index.md

 The team consists of 7 members with a wide breadth of skills.
 Using these skills cohesively, Chin Pokies are bringing a project with a growing community, great art, and rewards-based utility (in the future).
 Each member directs and manages their specified field:

 - **Biju -** Founder & Development.
 With 9 years of experience under his belt, Biju's development experience includes machine learning, automation, fullstack development, VR, and web3.
 - **EdgyHomumculus -** Founder & Marketing.
-Over a decade of marketing experience assisting a wide breadth of companies including widely known crypto companies.
+A decade of marketing experience assisting a wide breadth of companies including widely known crypto companies.
 - **Elden Bling -** Founder & Art Direction.
 Nearly a decade of IT Project Management experience with 5 years of graphic design.
 - **Bubba Flubba -** Developed sales and marketing departments in multiple companies over the last 7 years with a focus on improving the customer journey.
 - **KiwiSmoothie -** Community Development.
 Over three years of Discord moderation and server experience, focusing on member engagement and growth.
-- **Pin Chokie -** Finance
+- **PinChokie -** Finance.
+Holds a finance degree with 10 years of corporate experience rooted in big4 consulting and Fortune 500 companies.

 ## Project Roadmap
 ### Phase I - Q4 2021<br>Art & Design